teddy92729/cloudflare-warp-masque/README.md

 Follow the steps below to enable masque protocol of cloudflare warp.

-Require a zero trust account.
+(optional) Require a zero trust account.

 Update to the latest cloudflare warp.